vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 behavior](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config.go#L1199-L1201) (also
 [here](https://github.com/DataDog/datadog-agent/blob/main/pkg/forwarder/forwarder_health.go#L131-L143)).
 I.e. if
 `dd_url` contains a known pattern (i.e. it has a suffix that matches a Datadog site) some extra hostname manipulation happens.
-But overal, the following paths are expected to be supported on the host behind `dd_url`:
+But overall, the following paths are expected to be supported on the host behind `dd_url`:

 * `/api/v1/validate` for API key validation
 * `/api/v1/check_run` for check submission